reprodev/Exchange-ToolboxV1/README.md

 # Background

 In my role as a Service Desk Analyst mixing a bit of First Line and Second Line at an organisation, one of the tasks was to add and remove Executive Assistants to Mailboxes and Calendars.
 This was usually a pretty straightforward task but would either be done in Microsoft Exchange Admin click by click or for Calendars in Powershell line by line.
-We usually got these reqeusts once every week or so and as a team we were able to action these requests within our SLA and normal workload.
+We usually got these requests once every week or so and as a team we were able to action these requests within our SLA and normal workload.
 Howeever, we were moving to a new solution as a project throughout the organisation and from a VDI environment with Thin Client Laptops to one where each user now had a Fat Client Dell Laptop instead.

 During the project and after the move, some users found that they may have lost access to the mailbox or calendars in the way they were set up within the old VDI environment.
 We started to get a lot of tickets for people reporting they had lost access to these calendars or mailboxes even after their Manager had sent a Sharing Request again.